wondonghyeon/wondonghyeon.github.io/_pages/about.md

 title: About Me
 ---

-I'm Donghyeon Won and I usually go by DH, as people usually forget [how to pronounce my name](https://www.youtube.com/watch?v=ivJ2rq4QDNY) quickly.
+Hi!
+I'm Donghyeon and I usually go by DH, as many people usually have hard time figuring out [how to pronounce my name correctly](https://www.youtube.com/watch?v=ivJ2rq4QDNY).

 I'm originally from Seoul, Korea and I'm currently based in Los Angels, CA.

 I am currently at [Motional](https://motional.com/)'s Computer Vision team.
-I write codes to train vision perception mdodels and deploy them on the vehicles.
+I write codes to train vision perception models and deploy them on the autonomous vehicles.
 (The latter is more difficult, IMO)

-My current interest lies in self-driving cars, sustainablity, startups, and etcetra.
-If you share the similar interests, feel free to connect me via linked in.
+My current interests lie in self-driving cars, sustainablity, startups, and etc. If you share similar interests, feel free to connect me via LinkedIn.

-Updated: March 21, 2022
+_Updated: March 21, 2022_